 Computer requirements for online, hybrid and web-enhanced

 Almost every course requires some use of a computer.
 Students are expected to have regular and reliable access to a personal computer with internet.
 A personal computer with one of the following operating systems is required: Microsoft OS (Win7, Win8, Win10); Apple Mac OS X (10.0) or above; or Unix/Linux.
 Students will need an internet speed of 56K Dial-Up connection or better.
 DSL or Cable is recommended.
 Recommended browsers include Firefox and Chrome.
 Using other browsers is not recommended and students could risk losing their work including assignments and tests.
-Accessing distance education courses using mobile devices such as a tablet or smart phone is also not recommended.
-Blackboard does not function fully on a mobile device.
+Accessing distance education courses using devices such as a tablet, smart phone and Chromebook is not recommended.
+Blackboard does not function fully on mobile devices and Chromebooks.
 A regular computer or laptop is required.
-To learn more about computer requirements for distance education courses, go to computer requirements.

 Social media can be a powerful collaborative tool for building relationships, generating ideas and building support.
 Social media impacts higher education and all of its stakeholders, including employees and students.
 Gwinnett Technical College recognizes that social media can have a positive effect on student engagement and the college’s perception in the community.
 Social media can also be a useful instrument for assessing customer opinion and response.
 Gwinnett Technical College utilizes social media to share its mission, benefits, and program offerings through its presence as an organization on social media sites such as Facebook, Twitter, and YouTube.

 Faculty, staff, and students of Gwinnett Technical College should be mindful of their responsibility for all content they publish online about the college.
 Faculty, staff, and students should view social media postings as an opportunity to participate in enhancing the image of the college.